StackExchange/StackExchange.Metrics/docs/MetricTypes.md

 Last       | (no suffix)    | The last recorded value before the reporting/snapshot interval.
 Count      | `_count`       | The number of events recorded during the reporting interval.

 All aggregators are reset at each reporting/snapshot interval.
-If no data points have been recorded since the last reporting interval, then nothing will be sent to Bosun since there is effectively no data.
+If no data points have been recorded since the last reporting interval, then only the `Count` aggregator (if present) will be sent to Bosun.

 > By default, the minimum number of events which must be recorded before the AggregateGauge will report anything is one event per reporting interval.
 You can change this default by assigning your own `Func<int>` to the static `AggregateGauge.GetDefaultMinimumEvents` property.
 Or, you can override the `AggregateGauge.MinimumEvents` property on classes which inherit from AggregateGauge.
+This squelch feature does not apply to `Count` aggregators, which always report, regardless of how many events were recorded.

 Let's create a simple route-timing metric which has a `route` tag, and reports on the median, 95th percentile, and max values.
 First, create a class which defines this gauge type.